Mathématique: The Set of All You Don't Know

 “Which, again, is what I always do.
 I don’t know why you don’t see it.”

-“Well, it’s possible you’ve cast aspersions on my sanity too many times for me to easily get past my native defensiveness.”
+“Well, it’s possible you’ve cast aspersions on my sanity too many times for me t’get past my native defensiveness.”

-Volker frowns, trying to think back.
+Volker frowns, thinking back.
 Nothing particularly egregious comes to mind.
 “Well, sorry about that.
 I don’t think you’re crazy.
 Not sure you’re real, but I guess that’s different.
-If it helps, you can think of it as me casting aspersions on my own sanity, since I’m pretty sure that the weird gel didn’t do me any favors.
+If it helps, you can think of it as me casting aspersions on my own sanity, since I’m pretty sure the weird gel didn’t do me any favors.
 And, y’know.
 I have no real evidence that you aren’t me.
 Somehow.
 In a way.”

-“Hmm,” Rush gives him a vaguely disapproving look, then, abruptly, vanishes.
+“Hmm.”
+Rush gives him a disapproving look, then, abruptly, vanishes.

 Behind Volker, the door to the forward cabin swishes open and David Telford strides in.

-“Hey,” Telford says, managing to give off a surprisingly friendly vibe for a guy dressed head-to-toe in fitted black leather.
+“Hey.”
+Telford gives off a surprisingly friendly vibe for a guy dressed head-to-toe in fitted black leather.
 “Talking to yourself again?”

 “Just a little.”
 Volker shrugs, hating how unsteady his voice sounds.